thesadru/disnake/docs/ext/commands/commands.rst

 As seen earlier, every command must take at least a single parameter, called the :class:`~ext.commands.Context`.

-This parameter gives you access to something called the "invocation context".
-Essentially all the information you need to know how the command was executed.
+This parameter gives yo access to something called the "invocation context".
+Essentially all the information yo need to know how the command was executed.
 It contains a lot of useful information:

 - :attr:`.Context.guild` to fetch the :class:`Guild` of the command, if any.